HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="sites_using_role.sql",
 ) }}

-Currently 72.1% of desktop pages have at least one instance of an ARIA role attribute.
-The median site has four instances of the role attribute. <a hreflang="en" href="https://inclusive-components.design/tabbed-interfaces/">Tabbed interfaces</a> are one of the most commonly used UI elements that need various ARIA roles to be defined explicitly to convey the structure of the UI properly.
-A common implementation for an accessible tabbed interface is mentioned in the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a>.
-When creating a tablist widget, a tablist role can be assigned to the container element since there is no native HTML equivalent.
+Currently 72% of desktop pages have at least one instance of an ARIA role attribute.
+The median site has four instances of the `role` attribute.

 {{ figure_markup(
   image="top-10-aria-roles.png",